swiftlang/swift-java/README.md

 In this mode, the generated sources will use the legacy JNI approach to calling native code.

 This mode is more limited in some performance and flexibility that it can offer, however it is the most compatible, since even very old JVM's as well as even Android systems can be supported by this mode.
 We recommend this mode when FFM is not available, or wide ranging deployment compatibility is your priority.
-When performance is paramaunt, we recommend the FFM mode instead.
+When performance is paramount, we recommend the FFM mode instead.

 Required language/runtime versions:
 - **Swift 6.1**, because of dependence on rich swift interface files